 This question originally appeared on Quora: How do you deal with negative feedback?
 Answer by Christian Bonilla, analytics software designer, author of “Smart Like How: The Hidden Side of Career Success” and blogger at Smart Like How, @smartlikehow.

-I remember getting lots of advice onat my first job after college, but one thing that stuck out to me among everything else was the directive, “Run toward feedback!”
+I remember getting lots of advice on my first day in orientation at my first job after college, but one thing that stuck out to me among everything else was the directive, “Run toward feedback!”
 My new company stressed this point several times throughout the first few days.
 It sounds reasonable on the surface: successful people are eager for guidance on how to be more effective.
 But over time, I realized that just “running to feedback” doesn’t tell you what to do after you get it.

 Logically speaking, since everybody makes mistakes, some of the feedback others give you must also be mistaken.
 Blindly following mistaken feedback would then also be a mistake (albeit one for which you have some cover as a new hire).
 There wasn’t anything in the onboarding packet about how to respond to feedback, much less what to do when you disagree with it.
 It almost implies that you should follow 100% of the feedback you get, which I think most people are bright enough not to do.
-But disagreeing with your superiors can be intimidating, and likewe are all prone to following dubious advice even when we disagree.
+But disagreeing with your superiors can be intimidating, and like Michael Scott driving into the lake, we are all prone to following dubious advice even when we disagree.

 I believe that everyone should be an active participant in a review of their performance, but not all ways of doing so are equally effective.
 The self-reflection that you engage in after receiving negative feedback should, among other things, make you seek to understand where the other person is coming from and whether you honestly agree with their assessment.